What is Anxiety?

 Treating Anxiety and Substance Abuse

-All treatment programs at Recovery Ways include individualized care and personalized treatment plans, multiple weekly group and individual therapy based on the 12 steps, and a family program.
+All anxiety treatment and other treatment programs at Recovery Ways include individualized care and personalized treatment plans, multiple weekly group and individual therapy.
 We know that anxiety can be a major factor in relapse, so we make it a priority to give patients all the resources they need to continue treatment for anxiety and substance dependency after they leave our program.

 Anxiety and Addiction Treatment in Utah

-Recovery Ways, accredited by the Joint Commission, offers treatment excellence to those suffering from substance use and mental health disorders.
-If you or your loved one is struggling with anxiety and addiction, please call us today for help finding a dual diagnosis program.
+Recovery Ways, accredited by the Joint Commission, offers treatment excellence to those suffering from substance use and mental health disorders including anxiety treatment in the Salt Lake City, Utah area.
+If you or your loved one is struggling with anxiety and addiction, please contact us today for help finding a dual diagnosis program.
 To reach our admissions team please call 1-888-986-7848.